CATEGORY:

 03 | Measurable Outcomes

-To validate the redesign, I conducted moderated remote usability testing with five sustainability professionals (architects and engineers) who regularly work with LCA-related tools.
+To validate the redesign, I conducted moderated remote usability tests with architects who regularly work with LCA-related tools.

 Each session was conducted online with screen sharing.
 Participants were asked to complete realistic assessment tasks based on the Circularity Tool workflow, while verbalizing their thoughts and decision-making process.